ON DEADLINE NOTICE: ROSEN, A LEADING NATIONAL FIRM, Encourages ON Semiconductor Corporation Investors With Losses In Excess Of $100K To Secure Counsel...

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of ON Semiconductor Corporation (“onsemi”) (NASDAQ: ON) common stock between May 1, 2023 and October 27, 2023, both dates inclusive (the“Class Period”), of the important February 12, 2024 lead plaintiff deadline.
+New York, New York--(Newsfile Corp. - February 6, 2024) - WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of ON Semiconductor Corporation ("onsemi") (NASDAQ: ON) common stock between May 1, 2023 and October 27, 2023, both dates inclusive (the "Class Period"), of the important February 12, 2024 lead plaintiff deadline.

 SO WHAT: If you purchased onsemi securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.